 Differences in LTACHs, IRFs, and SNFs

-- Levels of therapy that are served: Both an LTACH and an IRF can offer intense levels of therapy services.
-IRF regulations require that the patient participates in 3 hours of intense therapy at least five days a week or 900 minutes of therapy over seven days.
-In an LTACH, the patients are much more medically complex; thus, they participate in an amount of treatment that they can physically tolerate.
-The same holds for the SNF’s.
-There is therapy provided, but it is not as intense as the rehabilitation centers.
+Levels of therapy that are served: Both an LTACH and an IRF can offer intense therapy services.
+IRF regulations require that the patient participates in three hours of intense therapy at least five days a week.
+In an LTACH, the patients are much more medically complex; thus, they participate in an amount of therapy they can physically tolerate.
+The same is true for the SNFs.
+Therapy is provided, and goals are met, but it is not as intense and rigorous as the acute inpatient rehabilitation centers.

-- Staffing: LTACHs and IRFs have a dedicated team of physicians on staff who care for hospital-level patients daily.
-At a SNF, the physician or nurse practitioner may visit the patient a few times per week.
+Staffing: LTACHs and IRFs have a dedicated team of physicians on staff who care for hospital-level patients daily.
+At a SNF, the physician or NP may visit the patient a few times per week.

 Post-Acute Medical for Your Rehabilitation

 Whittier’s post-acute rehabilitation continuum of care is just a click or phone call away when you decide on us for your care facility.
 Our clinical admissions team is highly trained in finding the perfect level of care for you or your loved one.
 Our friendly and helpful staff will help you navigate the admissions process and provide you with all pertinent information to make an informed decision regarding your or your loved ones’ healthcare needs.
 You will always be treated like part of our Whittier family from our initial interaction to our last caring exchange.